 The computer session was conducted in four batches and in three steps:

-1. An introduction to hardware, software, input device, output device, storage device, and different parts of the computer
+1. An introduction to hardware, software, input device, output device, storage device, and different parts

 2. A guide to switching the computer on and off.